• About UGM

 Related Posts

-Yogyakarta, October 1, 2025 — The Department of Food and Agricultural Product Technology (TPHP), Faculty of Agricultural Technology, Universitas Gadjah Mada, held a guest lecture featuring Assoc.
-Prof. Dr.
+Yogyakarta, November 12, 2025 – The Department of Food and Agricultural Product Technology (TPHP), Faculty of Agricultural Technology, Universitas Gadjah Mada, organized a guest lecture for undergraduate students of Food and Agricultural Product Technology, featuring […].

 Universitas Gadjah Mada